 We construct the category of actions in Section \ref{section:CategoriesofIsets}, see Lemma \ref{comp}, and we denote the category of all actions by $\ACT(I)$.
 For groups this category will be equivalent to the one defined in the usual way, so that when $I$ is a group the category of left $I$-sets (which is equivalent to right $I$-sets) is equivalent to $\ACT(I)$.
-In the theory of group actions when a left group action on a set is given, one can define a right action on the same set given by acting with the inverses of elements in the group; which is often called inverse action of the given left action.
+In the theory of group actions when a left group action on a set is given, one can define a right action on the same set given by acting with the inverses of elements in the group; which is often called reverse action of the given left action.
 A similar construction exits for right actions as well.
-Due to lack of inverses these "inverse action" constructions are not possible for actions of semigroups or monoids.
-On the other hand a generalizations are still possible for semigroup actions on sets by considering our definition of actions.
-One of the objects of this paper is to define inverse actions so that they generalize the ones for groups.
-For a semigroup action on a set, these constructions are called "inverting from left to right" and "inverting from right to left", see Section \ref{subsection:InverseActionsOnSets}.
-Although the inverse actions have to be defined on different sets, it agrees with the above construction up to isomorphism when we consider group actions on sets, see Theorem \ref{l2r}.
-These constructions define two endofunctors on $\ACT(I)$, which will be called the inverting functors, $\lMap $ and $\rMap$, which are idempotent, see Lemma \ref{idempotent}.
-Composition of these functors will not be idempotent in general but when we restrict our attention to finite $I$-sets it will be idempotent.
+Due to lack of inverses these ``reverse action" constructions are not possible for actions of semigroups.
+On the other hand, generalizations are still possible for semigroup actions on sets by considering our definition of actions.
+One of the objects of this paper is to define reverse actions so that they generalize the ones for groups.
+For a semigroup action on a set, these constructions are called ``reversing from left to right" and ``reversing from right to left", see Section \ref{subsection:InverseActionsOnSets}.
+Although the reverse actions have to be defined on different sets, it agrees with the above construction up to isomorphism when we consider group actions on sets, see Theorem \ref{l2r}.
+These constructions define two endofunctors on $\ACT(I)$, which will be called the reversing functors, $\lMap $ and $\rMap$, which are idempotent, see Theorem \ref{idempotent}.
+Composition of these functors will not be idempotent in general, but when we restrict our attention to finite $I$-sets it will be idempotent.